-Bus information published by WCCTA, including rider's guides, bus route information, and bulletins identifying major service changes are printed in both English and in Spanish..
+Bus information published by WCCTA, including riders' guides, bus route information, and bulletins identifying major service changes are printed in both English and in Spanish.
 Other documents that are translated include public hearing notices, outreach documents, fare increase notices, and portions of the agency's website (www.westcat.org).
+The entire web site can be translated into several languages using a provided link to Google Translation.